 The anabolic window is primarily based around the upregulation of GLUT-4 receptors—the hormone upregulated after exercise.
 Current research suggests that these receptors can last around two hours, opposed to the previously understood thirty to forty-five minutes.
 To take advantage of this longer window, athletes can replenish glycogen levels by consuming 1-1.5g of carbohydrates per kilogram of body weight, per hour, within two hours of finishing a workout.

-Research also suggests that you can replenish glycogen levels long after the two hours by consuming high levels of carbohydrates throughout the rest of the day.
+Research also suggests that you can replenish glycogen levels long after the two-hour mark by consuming high levels of carbohydrates throughout the rest of the day.
 To do this, you can consume the same measurement (1-1.5g of carbohydrates per kilogram of body weight) for every fifteen to thirty minutes over the following four to six hours.
-Refueling with constant carbs, long after your workout, offers an alternative to the recovery drink but involves a much slower and active fueling process.
+Refueling with constant carbs, long after your workout, offers an alternative to the recovery drink but involves a much slower and more active fueling process.

-The research goes on to show that you don’t have to drink your recovery drink immediately after your workout.
-But that certainly doesn’t mean it’s still not the easiest and surest way to go about refueling.
+The research also shows that you don’t have to drink your recovery drink immediately after your workout for your post-ride fuel to be effective.
+With that being understood, that certainly doesn’t mean it’s still not the easiest and surest way to go about refueling.

 All in all, there are no detriments to performance when you take in a recovery drink immediately after your workout, and it increases the likelihood you’ll get in the fuel that you need in the time frame that you have.

-Consuming a recovery drink immediately after every workout can also help you switch into recovery mode.
+Consuming a recovery drink immediately post-ride can also help you switch into recovery mode.
 When you transition from an active state to a recovery state, your body changes from a sympathetic state to a parasympathetic state of rest.
 Drinking a recovery shake as you cool down can signal to your body that it’s time to start resting, digesting, and rebuilding.